 Although we all have an intuition of how large Earth is, sometimes a handful of factoids come along that knock our size conceptions of the planet sideways.
 For those of us unfamiliar with Earth’s river systems, this new video from YouTuber RealLifeLore may do exactly that.
-Because the world’s longest rivers are—
+Because the world’s longest rivers are—long—and the biggest one, by square mileage, could even be its own continent.

 RealLifeLore, a YouTuber who gives “answers to questions that you’ve never asked,” recently posted the above river comparison to his channel.
 The YouTuber has taken countless quantitative looks at esoteric topics before, much like this one.
 If you want to know just how huge the Pacific Ocean really is, for example, this channel is for you.